Last updated JANUARY 2016 | Download

 Taxpayers who file their tax return with an ITIN include undocumented immigrants and their dependents as well as some people who are lawfully present in the U.S., such as certain survivors of domestic violence, Cuban and Haitian entrants, student visa–holders, and certain spouses and children of individuals with employment visas.
 As of August 2012, the IRS had assigned 21 million ITINs to taxpayers and their dependents.

-Once a person who’s been issued an ITIN is eligible to apply for an SSN, he or she may no longer use the ITIN.
+Once a person who has been issued an ITIN is eligible to apply for an SSN, he or she may no longer use the ITIN.

 What is an ITIN used for?